libhide/book-notes/neat-words.md

 - lexicon: the vocabulary of a person, language, or branch of knowledge
 - perenious / pernicious: having a harmful effect, especially in a gradual or subtle way.
 - veneer: a thin decorative covering of fine wood applied to a coarser wood or other material.
+- amortize: gradually write off the initial cost of (an asset) over a period.